nikki-experiments/dev-setup/README.md

 To install it run `brew install yarn`.

-Go to your project directory and run `yarn` (similar to npm install command).
+To install a project's dependencies go to the project directory and run `yarn` (similar to npm install command).
 You'll see a list of dependencies being installed.
 A yarn.lock file will be created that automatically gets updated when you run yarn commands.
+If it's a new project with no dependencies yet run `yarn init` and answer the series of questions.

 To add packages run `yarn add packagename`.